calnet-oss/activemq-broker-and-webconsole-overlay-war/README.md

 binary assembly distribution of ActiveMQ.
 If you're curious, you can see this version in the ActiveMQ source code in `assembly/src/release/webapps/admin/WEB-INF/webconsole-embedded.xml`.

+`web.xml` is modified to enable container authentication for the web console.
+The original `web.xml` is located in the ActiveMQ source code in `activemq-web-console/src/main/webapp/WEB-INF/web.xml`.
+See the Webconsole Authentication section for more info on securing the web console.

 You can deploy this WAR file in your application server and launch the JVM with `-Dactivemq.conf` to specify the directory location containing your